 Embracing Self-Sufficiency: A Journey That Doesn’t Require A Homestead

-Self-sufficiency has become an increasingly popular concept.
+Self-sufficiency has become increasingly popular.
 Spurred by skepticism of reliance on corporations, the desire to live more healthy and simple, fallout of the pandemic or the impact of inflation on everyone’s wallets and lifestyles, we all feel the pressure to change something on some level.
 But where do we start?

 snacking in the garden

 Not everyone has sprawling land, an inheritance, or the funds to buy acreage to turn into a homestead or farmstead, especially if you are just entering the real estate market.
-And if you are, bless you.
-In some regions the availability of land is simply not there, and elsewhere it is but will likely never be financially attainable for the average person.
+In some regions the availability of land is simply not there, and elsewhere it will never be financially attainable for most people.
 However, what urban, suburban, and rural regions have in common is the ability to live a more self-sufficient lifestyle no matter the location.
 Small, intentional changes can lead to a deeply fulfilling, sustainable lifestyle.

 What exactly does ‘Self-Sufficiency’ mean today?

-Self-sufficiency is the desire to be more independent and have less reliance on complex industrial-level systems that are unstable.
+It’s the desire to be more independent and rely less on complex industrial-level systems that are unstable.
 Just look at the industrial meat packing industry or any number of produce e-coli breakouts tied to a conglomerate of four farms growing most of our nation’s carrots, for example.
-This plainly exposes that our reliance on massive integrated food systems are not sustainable, and if one link in the chain breaks, it all goes down.
+This plainly exposes that our reliance on massive integrated food systems is unstable , and if one link in the chain breaks, it all goes down.

 Primary reasons to move towards more self-sufficiency could be to save money, increase health and well-being, improve connections to the land and local communities, learn new skills, and be happier overall through building resilience, confidence, and knowing you are part of a solution to have more control over your personal outcomes in life.
-You can apply these concepts universally and even have some advantages if living in an urban or suburban environment with easier access to better quality food through farmers markets, higher quality grocery stores/ health food stores.
-More rural areas (depending on where) may have more access to good quality grain, flours and animal products like bulk grass-fed meats, milk, and eggs that you can buy straight from the producer.
+Some advantages of living in urban or suburban areas are easier access to better quality food through farmers markets, higher quality grocery stores and health food stores.
+While more rural areas may have more access to good quality grain, flours and animal products like bulk grass-fed meats, milk, and eggs that you can buy straight from the producer.

 Areas where you can increase your self-sufficiency: